How to write a cover letter

 Avoid generic wording and be specific

-When writing a cover letter, stay away from using generic or vague wording, terms, and language that isn’t industry or role specific to your application.
-Use the job description language to mention specific examples of experiences and past opportunities: for example, “Over the past [number years], I've worked on [specific use case or problem] to help positively drive the revenue of [mission] by [percentage amount].”
+When writing a cover letter, stay away from using generic or vague wording, terms, and language that isn’t role specific to an application.
+Use the job description language to mention specific examples of experiences and past opportunities.

-Keep your cover letter between 250 – 400 words to avoid adding too much information.
-You can check your word count, time to read, speak, readability, number of characters, and other valuable insights at the document stats function inside Word.
+Keep cover letters between 250 – 400 words to avoid adding too much information within the document.
+You can check document word count, time to read, speak, readability, number of characters, and other valuable insights at the document stats function inside Word.

 Add any other information to give context

 If you have any further information that can provide context around your current role, job hoping, or gaps in employment, don’t forget to add this to your cover letter.
-Any valuable information you can provide your hiring manager or new employer is essential.
+Any valuable information you can provide hiring managers or new employers is essential to helping land a new job.

 Proofread your cover letter

-Proofreading can ensure your writing with clarity, accuracy, consistency, and detect any corrections that need to be made before sending your cover letter.
-We recommend taking advantage of the Editor feature inside Word to refine your cover letter or exploring the Rewrite with Microsoft Copilot to create assisted cover letters.
+Proofreading can ensure document clarity, accuracy, consistency, and detect any grammatical or spelling corrections that need to be made before sending a cover letter.
+Use the document editor to refine cover letters or explore the AI rewriter to assist writing.

 Frequently asked questions

-Can I customize Word cover letters for free?
+Can I customize a cover letter for free in Microsoft Word?

-Yes.
 Effortlessly customize and save a professional-looking cover letter template in Word for free.
-You can choose from a range of different industries, styles, color palettes, fonts, and layouts to personalize and download for free.
+Choose from a range of different career paths, styles, color palettes, fonts, and layouts to personalize then download with no cost.

 Can I download Word cover letters?

-Yes.
 Users can easily download a cover letter in Word for free.
-You can download a copy and create a copy online, or download your cover letter as a PDF, PDF with comments, ODT, or export to PowerPoint or Kindle.
+You can download a copy and create a copy online, or download a cover letter as a PDF, ODT, or export to PowerPoint.
 Whether you’ve created a cover letter from scratch, personalized a template, or want to download the template as is, there are no limits to how many downloads you can make.

 Can I upload my cover letter to Word online?

-All cover letters created in your Microsoft account can be accessed on Word online.
-For example, if you created a cover letter using a template within the Word desktop app, you can access this document via Word online as well.
+All cover letters created in your Microsoft 365 account can be accessed on Word online.
+For example, if you create a cover letter using a template within the Word desktop app, you can access this document via Word online as well.